 RampedUp is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) and under certain conditions, for individuals to invoke binding arbitration.
 RampedUp may also have liability in cases of onward transfers to third parties.
 EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Scott Miller at firstname.lastname@example.org.

 As explained above, without notification from our customer to move their hosting to European soil, we process data in various ways depending upon your use of our sites and services.
 We process personal data on the following legal bases: (1) publicly available on web search engines (2) as necessary to perform our agreement to provide Services; and (3) as necessary for our legitimate interests in providing the Services where those interests do not override your fundamental rights and freedom related to data privacy.
 RampedUp’s business data is within RampedUp’s legitimate interests to organize and make available business contact information given the limited impact of this data on an individual’s private life and that this information, unlike personal contact details, is publicly available.

-RampedUp uses data from publicly available sources including social media, corporate websites, and press releases.
-We provide the original source of the data on all of our contact records.
+RampedUp uses data from publicly available sources including social media, job posting, career sites, corporate websites, and press releases.
+We provide the source data on our contact records when available.
 RampedUp uses information made publicly available by the individual or by their company on their behalf – if an individual would like to be removed from our database they may notify us via our privacy portal.

 As a data controller, opt-in consent cannot be transferred to our customers and must be obtained by the customers themselves.
 Our contact data is updated continuously and is removed from our database after a period of 2 years.